codatio/codat-docs/blog/230428-April-Features.md

 Traditionally, lenders look up a bank statement to verify that payments for an invoice were received, and that payment dates and amounts are accurate.

-The Enhanced Invoices Report uses open banking and accounting data to automatically match paid invoices to a bank transaction record that was used to pay it, this helps to verify a customer’s payment against the companies historical invoice.
+The Enhanced Invoices Report uses open banking and accounting data to automatically match a paid invoice to the bank transaction record that was used to pay it.
+This helps to verify a customer’s payment against the company's historical invoice.

 See [here](https://docs.codat.io/assess/enhanced-invoices/overview) for more info.